 Primo nutrient-rich, easy to grow KALE!

-One of the best and hardiest backyard garden crops for the northern gardener is kale.
-Kale grows so well in Edmonton in our backyard garden.
-Give it a try....
+One of the best and hardiest backyard garden crops for a northern garden is kale.
+Kale grows amazingly well in Edmonton in our backyard garden.

 Kale will amaze you with its vigor.

 Kale survives after the first frost and gets sweeter, so for the northern Prairie gardener it is an exceptional crop.
 When other plants in the garden have wilted and died, kale stands tall.
 October doesn't scare kale.
-We even have harvested kale in early November here in Edmonton.
-The top leaves are the most tender, but if you always harvest from the bottom, the kale will grow taller and taller and keep producing.
+We have harvested kale in early November!
+The top leaves are the most tender, but if you always harvest from the bottom, the kale plant will grow taller and taller and keep producing.

 |Hardy kale grows well in Edmonton.|

 Cook kale with chickpeas, tomatoes, spices.
 Add a few raw leaves without the tough stems to berry smoothies.Tender leaves of young kale can be added to salads in springtime.
 Add mature kale to cooked dishes.
 Tear the leaves from the tough vein and put them in pasta or bean dishes.
 Add kale to soups and stews.
 The Portuguese make delicious kale stews "Caldo Verde".
 Use kale in the delicious Greek "Horta".
-This recipe hails from Crete, and we made it with onions, instead of leeks.
+This recipe hails from Crete, and we make it with onions, instead of leeks.
 Serve salmon on a bed of horta.
-I toss a few torn up kale leaves onto grilled vegetables in the last few minutes of grilling.

 |Still harvesting kale in Edmonton garden on October 8, 2015!|